raven-black-dream/digital-garden/posts/Characters/Cainites/'abd al Dhami.md

 After the events of the last chronicle 'Abd is withdrawn.
 He has spent the last 40 years dealing with a variety of attempts on his life, including via the Blood Hunt called on his clan by the Camarilla.

-'abd took advantage of the aftermath of the Gargoyle Revolt to kill the last vestiges of Clan [[Tremere]] in the city after they placed a Blood Curse on the entirety of Clan [[Banu Haquim]]
+'abd took advantage of the aftermath of the Gargoyle Revolt to kill the last vestiges of Clan [[Tremere]] in the city after they placed a Blood Curse on the entirety of Clan [[Banu Haqim]]

+'Abd has Rapturous Touch due to having studied to find a way around the Blood Curse.
+Doesn't tell other Banu Haqim due to his anger at them allowing the blood curse to happen
+ - Tremere leadership is in [[The Collection]]